-Incentive programs for this group are designed to motivate the channel partners’ employees to reach certain goals or objectives.
+This group need to motivate the channel partners’ employees to reach certain goals or objectives.
 In addition to the sales force, this may apply to employees such as marketing, engineering, and IT personnel.
 Channel partners may not always allow vendors to include their employees in an incentives program since the partner wants to control his/her staff and have them focus on achieving their own company’s objectives.

-Managers of incentive programs are sometimes sceptical that a non-cash reward can improve performance more than a cash equivalent reward such as gift cards and gift certificates or vouchers.
+Managers of loyalty programs are sometimes sceptical that a non-cash reward can improve performance more than a cash equivalent reward such as gift loyalty cards and gift certificates or vouchers.
 However, research demonstrates that non-cash rewards are stronger motivators and are an essential element of best-in-class organisations’ incentive strategies.

 A study run by Australia’s Red Balloon found individuals are five times more likely to stay with a company if their workplace recognised their efforts with family and friend experiences rather than cash and time off.
 International author, Daniel Pink’s novel, Drive, also discovered that cash rewards were, in fact, doing more harm than good for the general household.

 There is much discussion about the “Cash is King” concept surrounding these programs.
 Research suggests that to increase levels of employee engagement, individuals need the ability to make choices even about the rewards that they earn.
 Program stakeholders are often concerned that only cash can drive behaviours, yet it is proven that when a cash incentive is paid out in a participant’s paycheck, it loses its value and connection to the incentivised behaviour.